-- Our Research Opportunities Programme provides an experience of life as a researcher through work on a real-life project.
+- Our Undergraduate Research Opportunities Programme provides an experience of life as a researcher through work on a real-life project.

 How are university studies different?

 Studying will involve more independent learning and research than your child will be used to.
 Students will take more responsibility for their education and time management.

 Students gain increasing freedom as their course progresses.
 They can tailor their education to their own interests and career plans.

 The support of staff who are leaders in their field is present throughout their degree experience.
 Find out more about the student support available at the College.